Cloud-Schematics/gcat-multitier-vpc/README.md

     },
 ```

-This results in the creation of the following ACL:
+This results in the creation of the following ACL that includes rules to allow inbound traffic from and outbound traffic to each of the subnets in `app-tier`:

 ```terraform
 resource "ibm_is_network_acl" "multitier_acl" {